 I liked the way Winterson turned the King Leontes’s empire into the cut-throat world of finance.
 Some of the coincidences are a little far-fetched, but she is just reflecting Shakespeare, who used them fairly liberally.
 I’m not complaining—they bring the plot together and allow a resolution.

 The writing is lyrical.
 Part of the joy of this book is rereading some of the passages.
 There is so much I can quote, but I’ll restrain myself to this:

 “And the world goes on regardless of joy or despair or one woman’s fortune or one man’s loss.
 And we can’t know the lives of others.
 And we can’t know our own lives beyond the details we can manage.
 And the things that change us forever happen without us knowing they would happen.
 And the moment that looks like the rest is the one where hearts are broken or healed.
 And time that runs so steady and sure runs wild outside of the clocks.
 It takes so little time to change a lifetime and it takes a lifetime to understand the change.”

-The Winter’s Tale is part of a series commissioned by Hogarth Press, a contemporary reimagining of Shakespeare’s plays.
+The Gap of Time is part of a series commissioned by Hogarth Press, a contemporary reimagining of Shakespeare’s plays.
 Also reviewed on this site: Margaret Atwood’s reworking of The Tempest, Hag-Seed, and Jo Nesbo’s Macbeth and Edward St Aubyn’s Dunbar.